Welcome to the Family Medicine Clerkship

 We accomplish our goal by providing our students with a tailored program to meet their needs.
 We have a five to one student/faculty ratio and two coordinators to advise and assist medical students.
 Our program focuses on developing and implementing a curriculum that prioritizes hands-on medical experience.
 Our two coordinators help to advise students and overseeing student schedules.
 In addition, our team takes great care in recruiting and visiting each family medicine community physician/preceptor.
 Further, we stay current on the “latest and greatest” progress in medical student education by attending national conferences, such as the Society of Teachers of Family Medicine (STFM).
 Our team has an open door policy and encourages our students to approach us with any questions, concerns, or issues they may have.

-Meet the Family Medicine Clerkship Team
+Family Medicine Clerkship Team

 Family Medicine Clerkship Director